Economics Terms A-Z

 Consider the graph below depicting two items, A and B, which are substitutes in consumption, i.e. an individual derives utility from both items and makes choices about how much to consume of each item depending on their relative prices.
-Initially, the price ratio between item A and item B is such that the individual could devote all income to purchasing QA of A and nothing of B, or QB of B.
+Initially, the consumer can afford up to QA of A or up to QB of B.

-Yet the individual is not content to remain at the original level of utility and instead moves to the “better” indifference curve IC’ where (qA’,qB’) is consumed.
+Of course, the individual instead moves to the “better” indifference curve IC’ where (qA’,qB’) is consumed.
 A move from (q+,q–) to (qA’,qB’) is not due to a change in the price ratio.
 Rather, it is due to the change in the individual’s purchasing power brought about by one the items becoming cheaper to consume.
-This part of the change in consumption is known as the income effect.
-Note how the income effect complements (moves in the same direction as) the substitution effect for the individual’s consumption of item A while the income effect compensates (moves in the opposite direction to) the substitution effect for the individual’s consumption of item B. This is logical insofar as both items A and B are normal goods: the individual consumes more of item A both due to it replacing consumption of item B and due to greater purchasing power, but while the individual consumes less of item B due to greater consumption of item A, the individual can also afford more of item B thanks to greater purchasing power, and thus the overall reduction in consumption of item B is dampened.
+This is the income effect.
+Note how the income effect moves in the same direction as the substitution effect for the individual’s consumption of item A, while it does the opposite for the consumption of item B. The individual consumes more of item A both due to it replacing some consumption of item B and having greater purchasing power.
+However, the individual can also afford more of item B thanks to greater purchasing power, and thus the overall reduction in consumption of item B is dampened.

 For an introductory analysis of substitution and income effects with intuitive explanations, see chapter 8 of Hal Varian’s textbook, “Intermediate Microeconomics: A Modern Approach”.